-Look at the map of India (Fig. 6.8).
+Look at the map of India (Fig. 8.8).
 Find out the states in which the Ganga-Brahmputra basin lies.

 The basin area has varied topography.
 The environment plays a dominant role in the distribution of the population.
 The mountain areas with steep slopes have inhospitable terrain.
 Therefore less number of people live in the mountain area of the Ganga-Brahmaputra basin.
 The plain area provides the most suitable land for human habitation.
 The soil is fertile.
 Agriculture is the main occupation of the people where flat land is available to grow crops.
 The density of population of the plains is very high.
-The main crop is paddy (Fig. 6.9).
+The main crop is paddy (Fig. 8.9).
 Since cultivation of paddy requires sufficient water, it is grown in the areas where the amount of rainfall is high.

 Wheat, maize, sorghum, gram and millets are the other crops that are grown.
 Cash crops like sugarcane and jute are also grown.
 Banana plantations are seen in some areas of the plain.
-In West Bengal and Assam tea is grown in plantations (Fig. 6.10).
+In West Bengal and Assam tea is grown in plantations (Fig. 8.10).
 Silk is produced through the cultivation of silk worms in parts of Bihar and Assam.
 In the mountains and hills, where the slopes are gentle, crops are grown on terraces.

 The vegetation cover of the area varies according to the type of landforms.
 In the Ganga and Brahmaputra plain tropical deciduous trees grow, along with teak, sal and peepal.
 Thick bamboo groves are common in the Brahmaputra plain.
-The delta area is covered with the mangrove forests.
-In parts of Uttarakhand, Sikkim and Arunachal Pradesh, coniferous trees like pine, deodar and fir can be seen because the climate is cool and the slopes are steep.
+The delta area is covered with the

-Fig. 6.9: Paddy Cultivation
+Fig. 8.9: Paddy Cultivation

-Fig. 6.10: Tea Garden in Assam
+Fig. 8.10: Tea Garden in Assam